Jahorina

-Jahorina (Јахорина, [jâxɔrina]) is a mountain in Bosnia and Herzegovina, located on the tripoint of the municipalities of Pale, Trnovo, Republika Srpska and Trnovo, Federation of Bosnia and Herzegovina.
-Part of the Dinaric Alps, it borders Mount Trebević and its highest peak Ogorjelica, has a summit elevation of 1916 m, making it the second-highest of Sarajevo's mountains, after Bjelašnica at 2067 m.
+Jahorina (Јахорина, [jâxɔrina]) is a mountain in Bosnia and Herzegovina, located at the tripoint of the municipalities of Pale, Trnovo, Republika Srpska and Trnovo, Federation of Bosnia and Herzegovina.
+Part of the Dinaric Alps, it borders Mount Trebević.
+Its highest peak Ogorjelica has a summit elevation of 1916 m, making it the second-highest of Sarajevo's mountains, after Bjelašnica at 2067 m.

-The Jahorina ski resort located on the mountain, hosted the women's alpine skiing events of the 1984 Winter Olympics.
+The Jahorina ski resort located on the mountain hosted the women's alpine skiing events of the 1984 Winter Olympics.

 History

 Bosnian War

-During the Bosnian Civil War, the Republika Srpska used Jahorina as a military base during their 3-year long siege of Sarajevo.
+During the Bosnian War, the Republika Srpska used Jahorina as a military base during their 3-year long siege of Sarajevo.
 The Special Police Brigade established a "special police training centre" on the area's grounds.
 Many of the Jahorina Centre's officers were later arrested for their involvement in the Srebrenica massacre, especially during one of the massacre's last phases, the Kravica massacre.

 21st century

 In 2021, Bosnian Serb political leader, Milorad Dodik, was reported to have carried out "anti-terrorism" drills in the area on behalf of the Republika Srpska, sparking controversy.
 Critics accused Dodik of threatening Bosnia's stability, while his supporters argued it was legal.
-The operation occurred during a political crisis in Bosnia, leading to Dodik responding that the blueprint for the drills had begun years before, claiming it had nothing to do with Bosnia's political tensions.
+The operation occurred during a political crisis in Bosnia, leading to Dodik responding that the blueprint for the drills had begun years earlier, claiming it had nothing to do with Bosnia's political tensions.

 Ski resort

 The Jahorina ski resort is situated on the slopes of Jahorina.
-It is the largest and the most popular ski resort in Bosnia and Herzegovina, being a popular destination for alpine skiing, snowboarding, hiking, and sledding.
+It is the largest and the most popular ski resort in Bosnia and Herzegovina, and a destination for alpine skiing, snowboarding, hiking, and sledding.

 Landmine risk

 Jahorina was an area of major strategic importance during the Bosnian war.
 Some areas of the mountain, including areas near the resort, still contain land mines.
+However, most of the minefields are located at the southern side of the mountain, while the resort is on the north side.
 Extensive de-mining activities have taken place after the war.
 Skiing in borders of Jahorina ski resort is safe from mines and out-of-bounds areas are marked by skull-and-crossbones signs.
 Some off-course slopes were mined during the war and many remain risky.
 On October 30, 2011, a Slovenian paraglider was critically injured on Mount Jahorina when he landed in a minefield by mistake.